rbind/blog.jemu.name/content/about.md

 {{< figure src="/images/lukas.jpg" alt="Analogue quasi-portrait" caption="Because a professional portrait would be silly" width="60%">}}

-My home on the internet used to be my [Twitter account](https://twitter.com/jemus42), which I abandoned in August '18 (but am still kind of using?
-It's complicated).
-There have been a lot of other places, but it appears that Twitter is the only hellhole I can't escape.
+My home on the internet used to be my [Twitter account](https://twitter.com/jemus42), which I abandoned in August '18 but still kind of used.
+There have been a lot of other places, but it appeared that Twitter was the only hellhole I could never escape.
-Send help.
+Anyway.
-As of late 2022 however, I've more or less fully given up (again) on Twitter.
+As of late 2022, I've fully given up (again) on Twitter.
+As of 2025: If you're still on Twitter --- congrats, have fun [in the Nazi bar](https://en.wiktionary.org/wiki/Nazi_bar).
-Find me on [the elephant site](https://norden.social/@jemsu) or don't.
+Find me on [the elephant site](https://norden.social/@jemsu) or [BlueSky](https://bsky.app/profile/jemu.name) or don't.
 It's okay.

 ## This Site

 This blog is built with [hugo](https://gohugo.io) and [blogdown](https://github.com/rstudio/blogdown), ~~using [my fork](https://github.com/jemus42/hugo-redlounge-jemsu) of the [Red Lounge theme](https://themes.gohugo.io/redlounge/) which I've tweaked in some minor and major ways.
-It's not really in a state where I could publish it, but it's on GitHub for those interested.~~~
+It's not really in a state where I could publish it, but it's on GitHub for those interested.~~

 ~~I've switched to [beautifulhugo](https://github.com/halogenica/beautifulhugo), which is the closest to a complete theme for my particular needs I've found (and I've tried *a lot of themes*).
 I still overrode a lot of elements of the theme via CSS (hackily) or overruled layout templates (similiarly shoddily), and I guess I'm slowly getting there.
 Still not happy with it though, but as long as I don't have time to dig deeper into Hugo templates it'll have to do.
 I just hope it doesn't completely break on me again with an upcoming Hugo update.~~